nummacway/gb300/README.md

 * 1 Int32 for the number of items.
 * Now comes an array, consisting of Int32's for the position of the name inside this file.
 * After that, you have all the strings, encoded in UTF-8 (without BOM of course).
 Each string is terminated with a NUL (`\0`), including the last string, meaning these files always end with a NUL.
+* Do note that the order of the two arrays does **not** necessarily match!
+I copied over 2300 VTxx files to my device and the second half of the strings came before the first half (they weren't exactly halves) and some items were logically ordered (e.g. ignoring case) instead of binarily, probably because Windows put them there in logical order.
+I believe the default files' order of the arrays does match though.

 ### Foldername.ini